The Barcode Company The Barcode Company

 One simple URL.

 A drop-in barcode API for any backend.
-100+ symbologies, PNG and SVG, edge-cached at scale.
-Self-host the MIT-licensed core, or skip the setup and use our cloud.
+100+ symbologies, PNG and SVG, cache-friendly at scale, flat monthly pricing.
+One email and you're live.

 Code 128